secure-compilation/exploring-robust-property-preservation/README.md

-# Trace-Relating Compiler Correctness and Security #
+# Trace-Relating Compiler Correctness and Secure Compilation #

-This repository contains the Coq development of the paper **Trace-relating compiler correctness and security**.
+This repository contains the Coq development of the paper **Trace-relating compiler correctness and secure sompilation**.

 ### Entry points ###